smatechnologies/opcon-basic-training/docs/Unit 1 Exercise 8.md

 38. Click the **Overwrite Existing Schedules** toggle to turn on.
 39. In the **Schedule Selection** section, select **Murphy's Law**.
 40. Click the **Build** button.
-41. Click the link for the **Murphys Law** schedule for any date you just built out.
+41. Click the link for the **Murphy's Law** schedule for any date you just built out.

 #### Validate the Change
 42. Right-click on the **Wrong Path** job.